 The OWA Cloud

-At OWA digital we have been providing secure and resilient hosting solutions for our clients for over 20 years.
+At OWA we have been providing secure and resilient hosting solutions for our clients for over 20 years.
 We have set up our own private cloud which is fully managed and supported by our own team.
 Our systems are physically located in the UK and geographically spread across two independent Data Centres.
 We aim to provide 100% uptime for all the applications we manage on behalf of our clients.